 This is where we’re not done: getting consumable results from security assessments is complicated.
 We want to make it simple.

-Right now, Protect Mode users can see the results and security recommendations generated from these micro adversaries in two places: the Emulate section and the Reporting plugin.
+Right now, Protect Mode users can see the results and security recommendations generated from these micro adversaries in two places: the main Operate section and the Reporting plugin.
 The results will look the same as your manual assessments in Operator.
 You can decipher them the same way you would any other set of red team results.

 Soon, we’ll be opening up a web portal so you can view results - and security recommendations - from all the Operator instances in your organization.
 Through this distributed look, we hope you’ll gain insights into your organization’s overall security posture.
 And through this, we hope to bring the value of red teaming to every organization.